Spouse Exemption for Inheritance Tax: A Guide for UK Families

 Impact on Inheritance Plans

 Divorce can significantly alter your inheritance plans.
-The spouse exemption, which allows for tax-free transfers between spouses, is no longer valid.
+The spouse exemption, which allows for outside the scope of IHT transfers between spouses, is no longer valid.
 This change necessitates a review of your overall estate strategy.

 Some critical aspects to consider when revising your inheritance plans include: